NagiosEnterprises/nagiosvshell/readme-developers.md

 ## Automation

-V-Shell relies on a number of JavaScript packages to keep code organized and tested.
+V-Shell relies on a number of automated packages to keep code organized and tested.

 The frontend uses [Karma](https://karma-runner.github.io) as a test runner and